-For successful leptogenesis with hierarchical heavy right-handed neutrinos (RHN), the mass of RHN in general, is required to be greater than $10^9$ GeV \cite{Davidson:2002qv}.
+However, for successful leptogenesis with hierarchical heavy RHN, the mass of RHN in general, is required to be greater than about $10^9$ GeV \cite{Davidson:2002qv}.
 So there is an apparent conflict with the requirement of RHN masses to avoid gravitino overproduction and to get successful leptogenesis.
 However, in resonant leptogenesis, considering almost degenerate two RHN masses, one may get successful leptogenesis with light RHN mass \cite{Pilaftsis:2005rv}.
 Without considering such almost degeneracy, this conflict on the requirement of heavy RHNs mass may be resolved in soft leptogenesis in supersymmetry \cite{D'Ambrosio:2003wy,Chung:2003fi,Grossman:2003jv,Fong:2011yx,Fong:2010zu,Grossman:2004dz,Fong:2009iu,Garbrecht:2013iga,Fong:2010bv,Kashti:2004vj,Abdallah:2020,Medina:2006,Adhikari:2015ysa}.
 In this scenario, one considers Type I seesaw supersymmetric leptogenesis in which decays of sneutrinos could produce lepton number asymmetry.
 The Type I seesaw mechanism also could explain the origin of very light active neutrino masses.
 There are various soft supersymmetry breaking parameters like trilinear $A$, and bi-linear $B$ parameters and also there are Yukawa couplings $Y$ among RHNs, lepton, up type Higgs superfields and all these could provide the required amount of $CP$ violation.
-There is mixing between heavy sneutrinos and anti-sneutrinos in the presence of soft supersymmetry breaking terms and there is a small mass splitting between two sneutrino mass eigenstates due to the above mixing with the mass splitting of the order of $B$ parameter.
+There is mixing between heavy sneutrinos and anti-sneutrinos in the presence of soft supersymmetry breaking terms and there is a small mass splitting between two sneutrino mass eigenstates due to the above mixing.
+The mass splitting is of the order of the $B$ parameter.
 It is possible to get successful leptogenesis for right-handed sneutrino mass $\lesssim 10^7$ GeV when $B$ is of the order of the decay width of sneutrinos.
-Thus the problem of gravitino overproduction could be to some extent evaded for very small $B$ parameter which however, is naturally expected to be at the weak scale in general.
+Thus the problem of gravitino overproduction could be to some extent evaded for very small $B$ parameters.
+However, $B$ is naturally expected to be not too small but around the electroweak scale in general.